Why does my tea get bitter?

 Just remember, it is all about balancing the taste of your tea.

 Make sure to use good quality tea leaves.
-Paper teabags are filled with tiny particles that have been manufactured to give a quick, strong colory brew, not a quality cup of tea.
-When the tea leaves are like powder as most of the paper bagged tea are, the tannin will be released quicker, which will give you a bitter tea.
+Paper teabags are filled with tiny particles that have been manufactured to give a quick, strong brew, not a quality cup of tea.
+When the tea leaves are like powder as most of the teabags are, the bitter notes will be released quicker.

 So think about this: